julien-michot/tinyopt/docs/API.md

 ### Numerical Differentiation
 Not all cost functions are the same.
 By default, `tinyopt` will try to use automatic differentiation when the function has only one parameter `x` but if your function does not allow it, you can use a numerical differentiation one.
-Here is an exmaple
+Here is an example
 ```cpp

 auto original_loss = [&](const auto &x) -> Vec3 { return 2 * (x - y_prior); };